 - How should your child’s school be included?

 - To learn more

-What if I am the only parent and have a terminal illness?
+What if I’m a single parent and have a terminal illness?

-You may also leave instructions that you want your kids to get mental health therapy or be in grief support groups.
-This is another way to help them deal with their deep loss once you are gone.
-As a single parent, know that you have done the best you can do, have fought as hard as you can fight, and have faced this final battle with courage and good judgment.
+You may want to leave instructions that your kids are to get mental health therapy or be in grief support groups.
+This is another way to help them deal with their deep loss once you’re gone.
+As a single parent, know that you’ve done the best you can, have fought as hard as you can fight, and have faced this final battle courageously and with good judgment.